UNIT

 Returns the value of Ex

-Returns x, rounded downwards to the nearest integer
+Returns x, rounded downwards to the nearest

 Returns the natural logarithm (base E) of x